How beauty-obsessed are you?

 If you opt for a creamy formula, Bell advises to “pat in with clean fingertips or a makeup sponge.”
 With richer stick and pot concealers, “It’s worth investing in a precision concealer brush,” she says.
 “These allow you to be very targeted with where you add the extra coverage.
 Once you have applied these types, dot gently with your brush to blend into the skin.”

-5. Add Back Some Color to Your Face
+6. Add Back Color to Your Face

-After bronzer, you’ll want to apply blush, using the newly popular draping technique.
-“You take the blush higher than just the apples of your cheeks,” Bell says.
+“[For draping], you take the blush higher than just the apples of your cheeks,” Bell says.
 “It gives an incredibly vivacious look, really adding a pop of color and also adding extra dimension to the face.
 Start at the apple of the cheek and sweep the brush higher towards the hairline in a teardrop shape.
 This draping technique works beautifully with cream, gel, liquid and powder blush.”

-6. Highlight the High Points
+7. Highlight the High Points

-A makeup look isn’t complete without highlighter.
-You can go for either a swipe so blinding you can see it from space, or simply a natural-looking glow.
+If you ask us, no makeup look is complete without highlighter.
+You can go for either a swipe of highlighter so blinding you can see it from space, or a simple, natural-looking glow.
 “Highlighter can be applied wherever you want to bring attention, like cheekbones or even clavicles,” says Maulawizada.
-He warns that although a tip-of-the-nose highlight is trendy on YouTube, it can look a bit dramatic and unnatural IRL.
+He warns that although a tip-of-the-nose highlight is trendy on TikTok, it can look a bit dramatic and unnatural IRL.
 (Unless you’re going for that, of course, then rock on!)

-7. Experiment With Eyeshadow
+9. Experiment With Eyeshadow

 There are numerous ways to apply eyeshadow, but when it comes to the basics, there are a few things to remember.
 “The light shades similar to your skin tone act as a base,” explains Maulawizada.
 “A darker shade creates shape and definition, as well as contours the eye.
 Shades in between are for the lids to marry the two seamlessly.”

-8. Define Your Eyes With Eyeliner
+10. Define Your Eyes With Eyeliner

-There are those who can’t live without eyeliner and those who only bust it out on special occasions.
-But it’s always nice to have a basic black liner in your makeup bag for when the feeling strikes.
+There are those who can’t live without eyeliner and those who only bust it out on special occasions—but it’s always nice to have a basic black liner in your makeup bag for when the feeling strikes.
 Maulawizada likes to use a pencil eyeliner to make eyeshadow deeper and more dramatic.
 “It can be dotted between lashes to create a fuller lash base,” he says.
 “And of course as a liner sharply or smudged to create definition around the eyes.”

 We love the TARTE tarteist™ Double Take Eyeliner in Black because it’s dual-ended for all the possibilities.
 Use the liquid eyeliner side to create crisp lines or sharp wings.
 The clay-infused gel pencil on the other side is perfect for applying to your waterline to make your eyes pop.
 If you make a mistake, no worries!
 Take a q-tip soaked in micellar water to clean it up.